ibm-cloud-docs/satellite/storage-netapp-nas-2104.md

 {: #netapp-nas-2104-pre}

 - You must configure your backend ONTAP cluster as a Trident backend.
 - You must have a dedicated Storage Virtual Machine (SVM) for Trident.
-Volumes that are created by Trident are created in this SVM.
+Volumes created by Trident are created in this SVM.
 - You must have one or more aggregates assigned to the SVM.
 You can add aggregates with the `netapp1::> vserver modify -vs <svm_name> -aggr-list <aggregate(s)_to_be_added>` command.
 - You must configure permissions on the default export policy or create your own custom export policy.
 - You must have one or more dataLIFs for the SVM.